DanielCreigus/L2MLoop/README.md

 ![alt text](http://v1520843.hosted-by-vdsina.ru/logo.png)

+F1 to add L2M Window to control pool.

 **Bot functions**

-* teleport character back to spot with delay in minutes
+* teleport character back to spot
 * teleport character on low hp to town and back to spot
 * using teleport scroll when goes on certain conditions (HP)
 * teleport character back to town when character is under overweight status